 Coordinated Access to Housing and Supports (Coordinated Access) is a systems-level approach for addressing homelessness that provides a consistent way to assess, prioritize and connect people experiencing homelessness to City-funded housing and supports.
 Coordinated Access is a key component of several municipal plans, including the 2020-2030 HousingTO Action Plan and the Homelessness Solutions Service Plan.
 It is internationally recognized as a best practice for reducing homelessness, and is mandated by provincial and federal levels of government.

 The Coordinated Access approach brings government agencies, Indigenous leaders, service providers and service users to work together and set priorities for the best use of supportive housing resources to achieve shared outcomes.
 In Toronto, a growing number of supportive housing opportunities established by the City through provincial, federal and municipal funding initiatives are filled through this process (for example, the Modular Housing Initiative, the Rapid Rehousing Initiative, and recent supportive housing developments).
-Coordinated Access is not a program in itself and members of the public cannot apply to it directly.
+Learn more about oversight and guidance of Coordinated Access in Toronto.

 • The STARS (Service Triage, Assessment, and Referral Support) common assessment tool, which supports service providers and service users to navigate homelessness and housing services, with consistency across the sector.

-• A By Name List of people experiencing homelessness in Toronto.
+• A By-Name List of people experiencing homelessness in Toronto.

-• The PATHS (Priority Access to Housing and Supports) direct-matching process, which connects people to housing and supports that best meet their needs.process graphic outlining types of intake, housing focused services and housing opportunities
+• A matching process, which connects people to housing and supports that best meet their needs, goals and preferences.

 The goal of a Coordinated Access system is to ensure that people are provided housing-focused supports that help to achieve the goal of making homelessness rare, brief and non-recurring.
 This is measured by reductions in: